willymcallister/willymcallister.github.io/about.md

 Spinning Numbers refers to the rotating vectors that emerge from Euler's formula for complex sine and cosine.

-$Euler's equations$ and a small image
+$Eulers equations$ and a small image

 This is one of the most beautiful and useful ideas *ever*.
 In electrical engineering we use spinning numbers to understand how signals move through the world.
 Here's what a spinning number looks like: The rotating red and green sticks in this video.
 For now, don't worry about the fancy math notation, just enjoy the motion and music.